alexander-bzikadze/missing-in-heyholn/obsidian/Story/Act 1.md

 > At some point mayor starts mentioning _it_, without specifying it.
 #### Council Chambers
 Nothing important in here, half-in-ruin.
 PCs can use it as a war room.

+> [!note] Check
+> Investigation or perception DC 20 will reveal a ring of water walking.
 #### Town Library
 > [!tip]
 > PCs can conduct research using this library.